 Lasmiditan (a new selective serotonin [5-HT] 1F receptor agonist) or a gepant, such as ubrogepant or rimegepant, can be used when triptans or dihydroergotamine are contraindicated because of cardiovascular disorders.
 Lasmiditan, which has a much greater affinity for serotonin 1F receptors than for 1B receptors, has no cardiovascular contraindications.
 (Triptans cause vasoconstriction by activating 5-HT1B receptors.)
-As of this time, gepants have no cardiovascular precautions or contraindications and have no serious cardiovascular and gastrointestinal effects.
+As of this time, gepants have no cardiovascular precautions or contraindications and have no known serious cardiovascular o gastrointestinal effects.

 An antiemetic (eg, metoclopramide, prochlorperazine) alone may be used to relieve mild or moderate attacks.
 Prochlorperazine suppositories (25 mg) or tablets (10 mg) are an option for patients who cannot tolerate triptans and other vasoconstrictors.

-Strong evidence supports use of neuromodulatory devices for acute attacks and prevention of migraine headaches.
+Evidence supports use of neuromodulatory devices for acute attacks and prevention of migraine headaches.

 IV fluids (eg, 1 to 2 L of 0.9% normal saline solution) can help relieve headache and increase a sense of well-being, especially in patients who are dehydrated from vomiting.

 IV dihydroergotamine with a dopamine antagonist antiemetic (eg, metoclopramide 10 mg IV, prochlorperazine 5 to 10 mg IV) helps abort very severe, persistent attacks.
 Dihydroergotamine is also available in a subcutaneous form and as a nasal spray.
-A pulmonary-delivery formulation is being developed.

 Opioids should be used as a last resort (rescue drug) for severe headache when other measures are ineffective.